Website & blogs © Louis Kraft 2013-2020

 Friends have been contacting me all day regarding Olivia’s 97th birthday (July 1).
 On Sunday good friend Paul Fardink, who has written a terrific article on Lt.
 Charles Gatewood and his military service in the Southwest with Apache Indians (which includes a cool interview of me), let me know that he had seen her on 60 Minutes this past Sunday night (June 30).
 He said: “David McCullough was in Paris doing a book signing and she shows up unexpectedly—96 years old and sharp as a tack!”
 Just what I want to hear!!!!
 What a great present from Olivia to the world that enjoys her classic films.

 Here’s a personal note on Livvie: In a letter I received from her in December 2012 she requested information regarding her life; what I thought was important and who she should talk about.
 I sent her a detailed list.
 Hopefully some of it will work its way into her autobiography.

 The original artwork of Olivia seen here is in my personal collection.
 In 2004 when my daughter Marissa and I visited her in Paris, I gave her a print of it.
 She immediately recognized who she was playing.
 If you recognize who she’s playing, let me know.

 The first person with the correct answer will receive one free dueling lesson with sabers.
 ‘Course you will need to live in the Los Angeles area for I don’t travel to train people on how to run other people through with a blade.

-I should add that the only local person who might identify this portrait correctly will be my buddy Robert Florczak.
+I should add that there is probably only one person that lives locally who might be able to identify this portrait correctly.
 Unfortunately, or fortunately for you, I don’t think he’ll step forward as I don’t think he wants to cross blades with me.
 I wonder why.